Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography

 Comparing the method of Baluja et al. \cite{hidingplain} and StegNet \cite{stegnet}, there has been a vast improvement in image hiding.
 The inclusion of components adapted from GANs and auto-encoders in StegNet~\cite{stegnet} increased the robustness of the stego-images and was therefore more resistant to StegExpose~\cite{stegexpose}.
 Though StegNet \cite{stegnet} is quite robust, it is still lacking in some areas such as quality, image size restrictions and noise.

-A faster R-CNN (region based CNN) method was introduced in \cite{fusion}.
+A faster R-CNN (region-based CNN) method was introduced in \cite{fusion}.
 Firstly, the cover image is passed through a region proposal network, which makes the selection for feature extraction faster.
 Softmax loss is used to box these regions and then specific existing steganographic algorithms are selected and assigned to the boxed regions.
 Since \cite{fusion} uses a technique of selecting different steganography algorithms, using a combination of HUGO \cite{hugo}, S-UNIWARD \cite{uniward} and WOW~\cite{wow} algorithms, it is able to achieve highly imperceptible embedding.
-Being being able to select effective areas on the cover image also allows Meng et al. \cite{fusion} to maintain a high level of robustness.
+Being able to select effective areas on the cover image also allows Meng \etal \cite{fusion} to maintain a high level of robustness.

-The adaptation the fusion technique \cite{fusion} allows for minimal distortion in the extracted stego-image.
-When looking at StegNet \cite{stegnet}, there is concern for noise in smoother areas of the cover photo.
+The adaptation of the fusion technique \cite{fusion} allows for minimal distortion in the extracted stego-image.
+When looking at StegNet \cite{stegnet}, there is a concern for noise in smoother areas of the cover photo.
 Although \cite{stegnet} has been shown to be robust, it could be further improved in this area with the box selection the fusion method \cite{fusion} has.
 This does lead to a capacity dilemma if there was a method combining both StegNet \cite{stegnet} and the fusion method \cite{fusion}, since the latter would naturally be using less cover image area and therefore have a smaller capacity compared to StegNet \cite{stegnet}.